tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleAirtableSendValues.md

     </script>
 </html>
 ```

-Copy-and-pasting this into your own code and plugging in your own baseID, apiKey, and tableName should yield a webpage with a slider that, when moved, changes the value under "motor_speed" in your Airtable.
-In the next tutorial, we'll look at what *do* with that value.
+The example below is that same remote page, but with the Airtable uninitialized.
+If you input your own API Key, Base ID, and Table Name by clicking the Airtable icon, you should be able to see the motor_speed value change in your own table with each move of the slider.
+<iframe id="remote-example-result" width="100%" height="450" frameborder="0" src="servicedock_airtableSimpleRemote.html"></iframe>